juliagoolia28/manuscripts/semantic_processing/README.md

 # Neural underpinnings of preschooler’s semantic processing: evidence from the N400 and theta frequency of the EEG
-## Sonali Poudel, Julie M. Schneider, Vyom M. Raval, Anna E. Middleton, Asha Pavuluri & Mandy J. Maguire
+## Sonali Poudel, Julie M. Schneider, Anna E. Middleton, Asha Pavuluri & Mandy J. Maguire

 ## Abstract.